Bulk viscosity in strong and electroweak matter: Results and discussion

 Top panel of Fig. \ref{fig:zeta} shows the temperature dependence of $9\omega_0\zeta/Ts$.
 Here, we cover temperatures ranging from $100~$MeV up to $1~$TeV.
-The bulk viscosity is calculated according to Eq. (\ref{eq:zeta1}), in which the thermodynamic quantities, $s/T^3$, $c_s^2$ and $(\rho-3p)/T^4$ are taken from non-perturbative \cite{Borsanyi:2016ksw} and perturbative QCD calculations \cite{Laine:2015kra,DOnofrio:2015gop}.
+The bulk viscosity is calculated according to Eq. (\ref{eq:zeta1}), in which the thermodynamic quantities, $s/T^3$, $c_s^2$ and $(\rho-3p)/T^4$ are taken from non--perturbative \cite{Borsanyi:2016ksw} and perturbative QCD calculations \cite{Laine:2015kra,DOnofrio:2015gop}.
 As elaborated in ref. \cite{Tawfik:2019jsa}, both sets of calculations are properly rescalled.
-It was assumed that the non-perturbative effects \cite{Borsanyi:2016ksw} characterize the resulting thermodynamics at temperatures $\leq 10~$GeV, especially that the heavier quarks have been also included.
+It was assumed that the non--perturbative effects \cite{Borsanyi:2016ksw} characterize the resulting thermodynamics, at temperatures $\leq 10~$GeV, especially that the heavier quarks have been also included.
 At higher temperatures, the thermodynamic quantities such as pressure, energy density, and entropy density can also be calculated, perturbatively.
 The results reported in refs. \cite{Laine:2015kra,DOnofrio:2015gop} cover temperatures up to $1~$TeV.
 With a scaling proposed in ref. \cite{Tawfik:2019jsa}, both calculations become matching with each others, perfectly smoothly.
 These allow the temperatures to go over the TeV-scale.
-It was found that the analysis using the lattice simulations \cite{Borsanyi:2016ksw,Laine:2015kra,DOnofrio:2015gop} consistently characterizes QCD and EW domains.
+It was found that the analysis using the lattice simulations \cite{Borsanyi:2016ksw,Laine:2015kra,DOnofrio:2015gop} consistently characterizes strong and EW domains.
 Accordingly, both have crossover transitions.
-From the phenomenological point of view, it was highlighted that the QCD phase transition seems stronger than the thermal EW phase transition.
-With the regard of possible implications, the temperature dependence of $9\omega_0 \zeta/Ts$ can be applied on heavy-ion collisions \cite{Bernhard:2016tnd}, for instance.
+From the phenomenological point of view, it was highlighted that the QCD phase transition (strongly--interacting matter) seems stronger than the thermal EW phase transition (electroweakly--interacting matter).
+With the regard of possible implications, the temperature dependence of $9\omega_0 \zeta/Ts$ can be applied on heavy--ion collisions \cite{Bernhard:2016tnd}, for instance.